 If you have PTSD, your ability to function in work, relationships, and everyday life can be significantly affected.
 The primary symptoms of PTSD can be divided into four main categories — avoidance, reliving, negative thoughts and feelings, and arousal.

 For many Veterans, the symptoms of PTSD can be crippling.
-Because PTSD is such a common condition among Veterans, it’s important to stay informed about how the disorder affects those who suffer from it.
-It’s also essential to be compassionate and empathetic towards people with PTSD, coming alongside those who have dealt with the long-term impact of trauma and providing them with encouragement and support.
+The National Center for PTSD estimates that 7 out of every 100 Veterans will be affected by this condition.
+Because PTSD is so common among Veterans, it’s important to stay informed about how the disorder affects those who suffer from it.
+It’s also essential to be compassionate and empathetic towards people with PTSD, coming alongside those who have dealt with the long-term impact of trauma and providing them with encouragement, support, and access to mental health providers.

-This year, the month of June is dedicated to raising awareness for post-traumatic stress disorder.
-PTSD awareness month is a time for learning more about the impact of PTSD, fighting to end the stigma surrounding victims of trauma, and making treatment and accommodation more readily available to those who have post-traumatic stress disorder.
+Since 2014, the Senate has designated the month of June as a time to raise awareness for post-traumatic stress disorder and ensure that …” those suffering from the invisible wounds of war receive proper treatment.”
+This year, PTSD awareness month is a time for learning more about the impact of PTSD, fighting to end the stigma surrounding victims of trauma, and making treatment and accommodation more readily available to those who have post-traumatic stress disorder.

 Throughout June, there are several ways that you can work to educate yourself and raise awareness for PTSD.
 The disorder is often underreported, underdiagnosed, and tragically ignored, but you can make a difference in your community by participating in the movement to raise PTSD awareness.
 Your efforts for the sake of people with PTSD don’t have to end at the end of the month, either — you can make supporting those who have post-traumatic stress disorder and raising awareness for the condition a lifelong practice.

 You can make a major positive impact by sharing information about PTSD on social media.
-You never know who you might reach via the internet – maybe someone will see your post who is struggling with the impact of a traumatic experience themselves.
-Many people suffer from symptoms of PTSD but do not realize that they have a diagnosable, treatable condition.
-By raising awareness on social media, you may be the first exposure that your followers ever get to the reality of PTSD.
+You never know who you might reach via the internet – maybe someone will see your post who is struggling with the impact of a traumatic experience.
+Many people suffer from PTSD symptoms but do not realize that they have a diagnosable, treatable condition.
+Through social media, you may be the first exposure that your followers ever get to the reality of PTSD.
 The information that you share can truly be life-changing.

 Many sufferers of PTSD feel intense shame in relation to their trauma, and they may avoid seeking treatment or talking to others about their painful experiences.
-These silent sufferers of PTSD are tragically common, and for many people, all that is needed to feel comfortable with opening up about traumatic experiences is a safe, accepting environment.
 Make your social media presence a force for good by informing others that people living with PTSD have nothing to be ashamed of.

 Many of the sufferers of PTSD, male and female, are victims of sexual abuse or assault.
-Sexual trauma can have extremely damaging long-term effects, and many victims of assault and abuse can spend decades in mental anguish in the aftermath of their trauma.
-PTSD caused by sexual trauma often goes undiagnosed because of the toxic stigma that many assault and abuse victims are subjected to.
-Victims of sexual trauma often feel so much shame, fear of judgment or invalidation, and even guilt that they may not admit what they have been through or seek treatment.
+Sexual trauma can have extremely damaging long-term effects, and many assault and abuse survivors can spend decades in mental anguish in the aftermath of their trauma.
+PTSD caused by sexual trauma often goes undiagnosed because of the toxic stigma that many assault and abuse survivors are subjected to.
+Survivors of sexual trauma often feel so much shame, fear of judgment or invalidation, and even guilt that they may avoid seeking the treatment and mental health care they need.

 By helping to raise awareness for PTSD, you can help end the stigma that continues to prevent survivors of sexual trauma from getting the help they need.